What can larger businesses learn about marketing and sales from SMBs?

 Lesson for management

-The lesson being that when it comes to marketing and sales SMBs are the keener to learn and develop, wheres larger concerns tend to be both hesitant and complacent.
+The lesson being that when it comes to marketing vs sales SMBs are the keener to learn and develop, whereas larger concerns tend to be both hesitant and complacent.
 A very dangerous double act.
-To avoid this situation, the senior management or larger businesses must always be on the lookout for new ideas, concepts and business practices.
+To avoid this situation, the senior management of larger businesses must always be on the lookout for new ideas, concepts and business practices.
 Based on what has worked very recently, rather than a few years ago.

 I find that the majority of clients have a mental comfort zone of where the turnover of their business should be.
 If they are lucky enough to have reached it, they then avoid the small steps required to easily go further.
 They prefer instead to remain in their comfort zone.
 Not always, obviously, but you would be surprised by how many do.